hongkongkiwi/semver/README.md

 # Semver (Semantic Version)
 Semver is a functionality that compares two semantic versions of a dependency.
-It uses the Emscripten SDK to compile C source code into a usable JavaScript module.
+It uses the Emscripten SDK to compile my C source code into a useful JavaScript module.